s070s/FullStackTest/README.md

 # FullStackTest
 ## 0. Description
 A personal educational project to improve my understanding supposedly a way for trainees to support their fitness instructors ala patreon,onlyfans.
-As of Sept 2025 very WIP
 ## 1. Clone the Repo

 Clone this repository to your local machine.